1998–99 NBA lockout: Lockout

 After negotiations between the sides broke off on June 22, the lockout started nine days later.
 Teams were barred from making player transactions and holding workouts and meetings for the duration of the work stoppage.
 The Hofstra Labor and Employment Law Journals Grant M. Hayden described the NBA's action as an "offensive lockout", in which an employer attempts to force its workers into a settlement that does not favor them.
-An early byproduct of the lockout was the exclusion of NBA players from the U.S. national team that played at the 1998 FIBA World Championship.
+An early byproduct of the lockout was the exclusion of NBA players from the United States national team that played at the 1998 FIBA World Championship.
 USA Basketball, the governing body for the sport in the U.S., elected to send a team consisting of lower-level professional players and amateurs.
 Negotiations resumed at an August 6 bargaining session, the first since the start of the lockout.
 NBA commissioner David Stern and several owners left the talks after the NBPA presented an offer that included increased revenue sharing between teams.

 By September 25, 24 exhibition games were canceled and training camps were postponed indefinitely as a result of stalled talks.
 Further negotiating sessions took place in October and November, but no agreement was reached.
 The season's first two weeks were officially canceled on October 13, and 99 games scheduled for November were lost as a result.
 It was the first time in NBA history that games were canceled due to a labor dispute.
 On October 20, arbitrator John Feerick ruled that the owners did not have to pay players with guaranteed contracts during the lockout.
 Feerick's decision gave the owners leverage in bargaining talks.
 Another factor favoring the owners was that their teams received money from the NBA's television broadcasters, whose contracts with the league called for payments to be made if games were not played.